-I am a forensic anthropologist and archaeologist, but also an environmental archaeologist with a specialty in animal bones from archaeological sites-zooarchaeology.
+I am a board-certified forensic anthropologist, but also an environmental archaeologist with a specialty in animal bones from archaeological sites-zooarchaeology.
 I am interested in understanding the application of forensic anthropological methods to the identification of human remains.
 These are important to the families and friends of descendants as forensic anthropology brings the identification back to a family for closure of an emotion and situation of loss.
 We attempt to recover possible human remains restore the identity to loved ones through research-based forensic science.
-As the Coordinator for the Graduate Certificate in Forensic Anthropology, I welcome students at the undergraduate and graduate level to learn the identification techniques and processes as a service-based discipline as UNL.
+As the Coordinator for the Graduate Certificate in Forensic Anthropology and the Undergraduate Forensic Concentration, I welcome students at the undergraduate and graduate level to learn the identification techniques and processes as a service-based discipline as UNL.

 Research and Current Projects

-After retiring from the Defense POW/MIA Accounting Agency, my primary focus at UNL is to provide opportunities to learn and conduct research related to the identification of missing US service members in conjunction with the Scientific Analysis Directorate Laboratory at Offutt Air Force Base in Omaha, NE.
+After retiring from the Defense POW/MIA Accounting Agency in 2019, my primary focus at UNL is to provide opportunities to learn and conduct research related to the identification of missing US service members in conjunction with the Scientific Analysis Directorate Laboratory at Offutt Air Force Base in Omaha, NE and beyond.

-ANTH 487E/887E – Analysis of Archaeological Materials - Archaeofauna
+- ANTH 487D/887D – Analysis of Archaeological Materials - Archaeofauna

 2017 Rona M. Ikehara-Quebral, Miriam T. Stark, William R. Belcher, Voeun Vuthy, John Krigbaum, R. Alexander Bentley, Michele Toomay Douglas, and Michael Pietrusewsky.
 Biocultural Practices during the Transition to History at the Vat Komnou Cemetery, Angkor Borei, Cambodia.
 Asian Perspectives 191-236.